TL;DR - Quick Answer

 Catch-up contribution

-While annual contributions are capped, there is no limit on rollover amounts from existing retirement accounts (401(k), 403(b), TSP, other IRAs).
+No. There is no cap on rollover amounts from existing retirement accounts (401(k), 403(b), TSP, other IRAs).
 You can roll over $100,000 or $1,000,000 tax-free through a direct trustee-to-trustee transfer.
+The yearly cap only applies to fresh money you put in.

 After Age 59½